Skip to content

 Rectus Abdominis: Abdominal Pain

 The rectus abdominis muscle is the muscle of six-pack abs.
-The muscle attaches to the pubis bone going up the middle of the abdomen to connect to the sternum and upper ribs.
+It attaches to the pubis bone and goes up the middle of the abdomen to connect to the sternum and middle and lower ribs.

 Where Is The Rectus Abdominis Muscle?